The Right to Manage

 - disputes the claim on grounds specified in the counter-notice.

-- Where landlord disputes the claim, RTM company must apply to the Leasehold Valuation Tribunal within two months of the date of the counter-notice.
+- Where landlord disputes the claim, RTM company must apply to the First-tier Tribunal (Property Chamber) within two months of the date of the counter-notice.

 - Landlord must serve S92 Contractor Notices and Contract Notices on the determination date, or 'as soon as is reasonably practical' after that.